anthonysdone/FlamingCamel/design.md

 ## What to measure at every stage

 ### Correctness
-* CPU vs Metal on random tensors
+* CPU vs CUDA on random tensors
 * Gradcheck on small shapes

 ### Performance